sherpa-k/Daily-Climate-Forecast/README.md

 - Evaluated RMSE, MSE and MAE metrics
 - Ranked the importance of features and graphically displayed them using matplotlib
 - Visulized the actual and predicted temperature along with the error bars using plotly's graph objects

+Note: In order to display the visualizations made with plotly in github, we had to store the graphs as .jpg files to make them static and then display them.